How to Promote Your Chatbot – Tried and Tested Methods

 Paid Online Chatbot Promotion

 I strongly recommend this method of promotion.
-You can use the Send Message button to automatically direct users to Messenger.
+It lets you use a “Send Message” button to automatically direct users to Messenger.
 In other words, you can direct users to specific chatbot blocks after they click on your ad and start a conversation.
-The best way to add click-to-messenger ads is to do it with JSON, which is generated for clients on our platform.
-JSON reduces the risk that Facebook sends default messages (downloaded from the pages settings) when the chatbot starts a conversation.
+The best way to use click-to-messenger ads is to do it with JSON, which we generate for our clients on our platform.
+JSON reduces the risk that Facebook uses default questions (downloaded from your Page’s settings) in its first message.

-Besides Facebook ads, you can also display ads directly in Messenger.
+Besides Facebook, you can also display ads directly in Messenger.
 Thanks to this, you can promote your chatbot not only within the Facebook ecosystem but also on the very messaging app.
-The major advantage of Messenger ads is that it’s hard not to notice them ?
+The major advantage of Messenger ads is that it’s hard not to notice them.
 Especially when they’re illustrated with attractive graphics that are consistent with your brand image and chatbot content.